rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 # Drawbacks
 [drawbacks]: #drawbacks

-* The `Request` api is being added purely to help with this function, there may be some design iteration here that could be done to make this more generally applicable, it seems very similar to `dyn Any`.
+* The `Request` api is being added purely to help with this function.
+This will likely need some design work to make it more generally applicable, hopefully as a struct in `core::any`.
 * The `context` function name is currently widely used throughout the rust error handling ecosystem in libraries like `anyhow` and `snafu` as an ergonomic version of `map_err`.
 If we settle on `context` as the final name